mearkats/MS-Store-App-Install-Powershell-RMM-Friendly/README.md

 As of the 29/09/2022, you can use the script with an enviroment variable using the App ID.

+If this script helped you, please give it a star to show your appreciation.

 =======================================================================

 List of well known apps which can be installed along with their IDs: